Disney Channel Games

 Disney Channel Games are a Battle of the Network Stars-based annual television series that aired on the Disney Channel during the summer from 2006 to 2008.
-Phill Lewis was the co-host of the first two editions in 2006 and 2007, and Brian Stepanek hosted all three editions, with various stars from Disney Channel television series competing for charity as team-based contestants.
+Phill Lewis was the co-host of the 2006 and 2007 editions and Brian Stepanek hosted all three of them.
+The show had various stars from Disney Channel and its international iterations competing for charity as team-based contestants.
 The Games were filmed at Disney's Wide World of Sports in Orlando.

 Disney Channel Games were not aired after 2008, but a similar series called Disney's Friends for Change Games aired in 2011.

 Series overview

 The Disney Channel Games began as a series of shorts that aired during summer 2006.
 A second edition followed in summer 2007, with the final edition of the series airing in summer 2008.

 A Disney spokesperson confirmed in February 2009 that the Disney Channel Games would not be held that year due to actor availability and Disney's "focusing on the launch of a new pro-social initiative with Disney Channel and Disney XD stars".
 The result was Disney's Friends for Change initiative.
 The series also did not air in 2010.